jeek/bitburner-scripts/README.md

 corp.js - a library for working with corporations

-packitin.js - fast approximation of optimal warehouse Estate
+packitin.js - fast approximation of optimal warehouse layout

 roulette.js - big money